Community Grants Program

 - Use of volunteers.

-- Women NC, $2,000 – This grant will help support a scholarship for one student to attend the United Nations Commission on the Status of Women Conference.
+- Women NC. $1,000.
+Provide funding for the Juanita M. Bryant Commission on the Status of Women Leadership Training Program to help support a scholarship for one student to attend the United Nations Commission on the Status of Women Conference in New York City.